theMoor9/SolanaWallet/README.md

 For specific details on how to use each feature, follow the instructions in the README files of the respective sub-repositories.
 Each feature is organized in its own directory, with a dedicated README providing further details and instructions.

 You can also find the official ***Solana Validator Documentation*** here at [docs.solanalabs.com](https://docs.solanalabs.com/)
+This documentation will let you dive deeper on the development letting you explore the knowledge to implement the mainnet part of the wallet system of Solana.

 ## Author